Live well, age well

 First point of contact

-The Information and advice service is for all membership inquiries.
+The Information, advice and Advocacy service is for all membership inquiries.
 This service allows anyone with sight loss or affected by sight loss to ask questions; including coming to terms with sight loss.
 The service works closely with Croydon Sensory Impairment team, Voluntary organisations, Moorfields (ECLO), local GP’s and optometrists.

 The Information and Advice service provides information and one to one support in completing application forms.
 The officer regularly visits members within Bedford Hall and New Addington to assess needs/follow up.